ropensci/vcr/cran-comments.md

 ## Test environments

-* local OS X install, R 3.5.2 Patched
+* local OS X install, R 3.6.1 Patched
-* ubuntu 14.04 (on travis-ci), R 3.5.2
+* ubuntu 14.04 (on travis-ci), R 3.6.1
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2019
-  COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

-* I have run R CMD check on the 18 reverse dependencies.
+* I have run R CMD check on the 20 reverse dependencies.
 (Summary at <https://github.com/ropensci/vcr/blob/master/revdep/README.md>).
-No problems were found.
+One problem was found in package rromeo, but is unrelated to changes in this package.

 --------

-This version fixes many, many bugs and add a new function.
+This version contains xxxx.

 Thanks very much,
 Scott Chamberlain